 Our corporate goals are collectively designed to emphasize success with respect to our diverse business efforts and encourage our Named Executive Officers to support each goal as a multi-disciplinary function.
-For 2020, our corporate goals were a combination of the following: (1) exceeding certain commercial sales targets for the CINV franchise; (2) obtaining approval for the NDA with the FDA for HTX-011; (3) obtaining marketing approval for HTX-011 in certain markets outside the United States; (4) completion of certain pre-commercialization efforts with respect to HTX-011; (5) achieving certain drug development milestones for pipeline products; and (6) financial goals, including adhering to an on-target budget.
-Although these goals were assigned weights, the Compensation Committee's analysis of the level of achievement for each goal was subjective and the goals were considered in the aggregate, without a formulaic evaluation.
-In the aggregate, the Compensation Committee determined that overall, the corporate performance goals had been achieved at a level of 80%.

-Performance-based cash bonuses for each Named Executive Officer were approved based on the achievement of corporate performance goals, including achievement of individual performance goals as applicable for Ms. Peraza.
-An 80% multiplier was used for corporate goal achievement in the calculations of their annual cash incentive bonus amount with corresponding payouts noted in the table below.
-Mr. Hoffman did not receive an annual cash incentive bonus as he retired from the Company prior to year-end.
+For 2021, our corporate goals were a combination of the following: (1) obtaining approval for the NDA with the FDA for ZYNRELEF; (2) successfully launching ZYNRELEF in the U.S.; (3) meeting certain commercial sales targets for all Heron products; (4) obtaining approval for large scale manufacturing of ZYNRELEF and CINVANTI®; (5) submission of the NDA for HTX-019 for the prevention of PONV; (6) achieving certain drug development milestones for pipeline products; and (7) financial goals, including adhering to an ontarget budget.
+The Compensation Committee's analysis of the level of achievement for each goal was subjective and the goals were considered in the aggregate, without a formulaic evaluation.
+In the aggregate, the Compensation Committee determined that overall, the corporate performance goals had been achieved at a level of 80% for all executives at the Senior Vice President level and above and 100% of corporate goals were achieved for all other levels.
+This variance is attributed to differences in performance associated with certain corporate goals only applicable to the most senior executives in the Company.
+As a result, performance-based cash bonuses for each Named Executive Officer were approved based on the achievement of corporate performance goals, including achievement of individual performance goals as applicable for Ms. Peraza.
+An 80% multiplier was used for corporate goal achievement in the calculations of the annual cash incentive bonus amount for each of Dr. Quart, Mr. Poyhonen, Ms. Manhard and Mr. Szekeres, and a 100% corporate multiplier was used to calculate Ms. Peraza's cash incentive bonus amount.
+Corresponding payouts are noted in the table below.

-Executive Principal Position 020 Annual Cash Incentive Bonus Barry Quart, Pharm.D.
-Chief Executive Officer \$ 364,991 John Poyhonen President and Chief Commercial Officer \$ 197,960 Kimberly Manhard Executive Vice President, Drug Development \$ 199,976 David Szekeres Executive Vice President, Chief Operating Officer \$ 161,664 Lisa Peraza Vice President, Chief Accounting Officer \$ 105,683 Robert Hoffman Former Chief Financial Officer and Senior Vice President, Finance \$
+Executive Principal Position 2021 Base Salary 2021 Target Corporate Performance Achievement Individual Performance Achievement Cash Incentive Bonus Barry Quart, Pharm.D.
+Chief Executive Officer \$700,000 70% 80% - \$ 392,000 John Poyhonen President and Chief Commercial Officer \$509,748 50% 80% - \$ 203,899 Kimberly Manhard Executive Vice President, Drug Development \$514,937 50% 80% - \$ 205,975 David Szekeres Executive Vice President, Chief Operating Officer \$494,400 50% 80% - \$ 197,760 Lisa Peraza Vice President, Chief Accounting Officer \$339,900 35% 100% 100% \$ 118,965